fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 Is it really a running software valuable?

-A company which highly depends on new technologies to be running and wants to be innovative will never achieve its goals when software turns a maintanace issue instead of pushing up the business.
+A company which highly depends on technology to be running and wants to be innovative will never achieve its goals when software turns a maintanace issue instead of pushing up the business.
 Coming back to the Bob's situation, it is almost impossible to add or change behaviors of the application.
 How would be possible to delivery a new feature which would change the business workflow without breaking anything else?
-The risk is too high, the unknown side effects could be catastrophic and, in this way, the company is trying to survive instead of being innovative while the competition is out there rising up.
+The risk is too high, the unknown side effects could be catastrophic and, in this way, the company is trying to survive instead of being innovative... it's just brute force... the competition is out there rising up.

-Even worse... when the mess reaches a point where the developers are fixing just created bugs by their own changes... it's hard for me to see the value being generated.
-In other words, the job now is to fix the problems introduced by the same team... the team is maintaining itself... it's just brute force...
+It's hard for me to see the value being generated given this scenario...

 > System making money today doesn't mean system still making money in the
 > future.